mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 To turn off the headers for CSV or TAB display format, specify the :option:`--no-headers` option.

-You can also see the common default settings for the local server's configuration file.
+To see the common default settings for the local server's configuration file, use the :option:`--show-defaults` option.
 This option reads the configuration file on the machine where the utility is run, not the machine for the host that the :option:`--server` option specifies.

 To run the utility against several servers, specify the :option:`--server` option multiple times.
 In this case, the utility